-This configuration, when provided an input signal of 0 to $V{\rm REF},$ will produce a differential ± 2.5 V with a common mode at 1.25 V.
+This configuration, when provided an input signal of 0 to V{REF} , will produce a differential $\pm 2.5~V$ with midscale at 1.25 V.

 If the application can tolerate more noise, the AD8138 can be used.

 Driver Amplifier Choice